outrunnl/dbcollect/INSTRUCTIONS.md

 Older Linux versions (RHEL5) do not work unless there is a more recent version of Python on the system.

+Optionally, you can install the sudoers file using ```dbcollect --sudoers```, this will allow _dbcollect_ to pick up some additional information (currently only the output of ```multipath -ll``` which helps in getting Linux multipath configuration details.

 ### AIX

 On IBM AIX, you need to install Python first.
 You can get python for AIX from